shaktimaan00/CodeEditor/README.md

 - **Endpoint**: `DELETE /data`
 - **Description**: This endpoint allows for the deletion of all data stored in the MongoDB database.
 When a DELETE request is made to this endpoint, all submissions and related data are removed from the database.

+- here is the deployed server link: `https://codeeditor-fzt0.onrender.com/` Test it with different endpoints